cajx-it/Simple-Price-Checker-POS/README.md

 2. Set up the database
    - Import the SQL file into your MySQL server
-   - Update database settings in config.php
+   - Update database settings in db.php

 3. Deploy the project
    - Copy the folder to your server root (htdocs for XAMPP, www for WAMP)